 Think about packing another change of clothes and especially underwear, to help keep you feeling more fresh in the meantime.

 You’re more likely to carry your important items with you.
 It’s worth considering whether more valuable items are better off in your bag rather than potentially being lost or stolen in your main suitcase.
 Where possible, keep your gadgets and things that you definitely would feel lost without, close to you on your travels.
 You can read the review I wrote a while ago about my favorite backpack or check this convenient carry-on suitcase if this kind of luggage better fills your style.

 Take out travel insurance (one of the best tips when getting ready for a trip!)

 It’s surprising how many people are willing to take the risk of not insuring their trips away.
 It’s not really something that you can afford to play Russian roulette with.

-Use your time travelling to push yourself out of your comfort zone.
+Use your time traveling to push yourself out of your comfort zone.

 You’re in a new country and experiencing new places and cultures.

 Don’t be afraid to try that strange-looking dish – the local food might surprise your taste buds.

 You want to fully immerse yourself in your new surroundings and make the most of your precious time away.